 We hope this article has been comprehensive and will help you in your understanding of AdX and DFP.

 .
 This limited time $150 consultation would include suggestions on how you can increase your website revenue.
-I have worked with more than 80 ad partners and would only recommend the ones that will bring in good revenue based on your traffic and niche.
-Additionally, you will be getting two guides-- that can help you setup video ads which pays CPMs of USD 12 and above for tier 1 traffic and USD 5 and above for tier 2 traffic.
-(I spent almost $1000 testing different players etc, but you don't have to).
+You will be getting two guides-- that can help you setup video ads which pays CPMs of USD 12 and above for tier 1 traffic and USD 5 and above for tier 2 traffic.
 Also you get a guide to setting up auto-refresh ad units (took me hours getting the code ready but it generates great additional revenue), tips on using DFP to maximize revenue, and more.
 All these information would worth $2000 and above if you're going to learn by doing it yourself, plus there is a significant time cost involved as well.
-These steps, if implemented will guarantee least 50-100% revenue uplift on your blog or website.
+These steps, if implemented will guarantee least additional 50% revenue uplift on your blog or website.
 Since the slots are limited and I offer a one to one consultation, please book your preferred slot here

 .
 Do connect with me on my skype id:ronniedey